Canadensys/norms-for-data-use/norms.md

 ### Where can I find the elements to create a citation?

-All the elements can be found in fields contained within downloaded records or in the metadata for the dataset from which the record originates:
+All the elements can be found in fields contained within downloaded records or in the description of the dataset (i.e., the metadata) from which the record originates:

 * [bibliographicCitation]: in the field [bibliographicCitation](http://rs.tdwg.org/dwc/terms/#bibliographicCitation) in the record.